 Loop pile or long pile carpets (including cut loop and berber) Vacuum with suction only.
-Turn off any beater bars (to prevent "fuzzing").
+Vacuum powerheads, beater bars and rotating brushes should never be used as they may cause excessive fuzzing of the pile surface.

 Other carpet constructions: Use a vacuum with a beater bar to agitate the pile and loosen any foreign matter in the pile.